BenkadourKhaled/SOLID-Principes/README.md

 Encountered Problem:
 When a class has multiple responsibilities, it becomes complex and difficult to maintain.
 A change in one responsibility can impact the other.

+Solution:

+To address the problem of a class having multiple responsibilities, apply the Single Responsibility Principle (SRP) by splitting the class into smaller, focused classes, each with a single responsibility.
+This ensures that:

+    1- Separation of Concerns: Each class handles one responsibility, reducing interdependence.
+    2- Ease of Maintenance: Changes to one responsibility do not affect others.
+    3- Reusability: Classes with well-defined responsibilities are easier to reuse in other contexts.

 # 2. Open/Closed Principle (OCP)
 Definition:
 A class should be open for extension but closed for modification.